-The IFP is the single document in which the City of Phoenix consolidates the Impact Fee Report, Land Use Assumptions and the Infrastructure Improvements Plans (one for each impact fee category).
+The Draft IFP is the single document in which the City of Phoenix consolidates Land Use Assumptions and the Infrastructure Improvements Plans (one for each impact fee category).
+Following adoption of the LUA and IIP's, the Impact Fee Report will be appended to the Final IFP prior to publication.

-This IFP is comprised of the Impact Fee Report and eleven chapters.
-The Impact Fee Report serves as an "executive" summary and provides a comparison of the existing and recommended net impact fees for each fee category and area.
-Chapter 1 provides the Land Use Assumptions (LUAs) for all impact fee areas that have been applied throughout the IFP.
-Chapter 2 presents updated Equivalent Demand Unit Factors for each impact fee program that are used to convert the projected development units described in Chapter 1 into equivalent demand units, EDUs for all land use categories.
-Chapters 3 - 11 contain the Infrastructure Improvements Plans (IIP's) for each of the City's nine impact fee programs, including the values, formulas and assumptions used to calculate potential impact fees.
-The following impact fee categories are described in this IFP.
+This Draft IFP is comprised of eleven chapters.
+Chapter 1 provides the land use assumptions for all impact fee areas that have been applied throughout the IFP.
+Chapter 2 presents updated Equivalent Demand Unit Factors for each impact fee program that are used to convert the projected development units described in Chapter 1 into equivalent demand units for all land use categories.
+Chapters 3 - 11 contain the infrastructure improvements plans (IIP's) for each of the City's nine impact fee programs, including the values, formulas and assumptions used to calculate potential impact fees.
+The following impact fee categories are described in this Draft IFP.

-- Fire Protection
+- Fire Protection •

 - Police

 - Parks

 - Libraries

 - Major Arterials

 - Storm Drainage

-- Water
+- Water .

 - Wastewater

 - Water Resources Acquisition